-To check the accessibility type the following command:
+Step 5: To check the accessibility, type the following command:

 kitty @ send-text --match cmdline:cat Hello, World

-When you want to connect your router switches and server to use them over SSH you can take great benefits from this protocol.
-The UNIX shell environment can be perfectly used by a window user through Solar-PuTTy.
-The powerful software is an open-source and it is free for anyone to download and use it to communicate using SSH.
+If you want to connect to your routers, switches, and server over SSH you can find great benefits within this protocol.
+The UNIX shell environment can be perfectly used by a Windows user through Solar-PuTTy.
+This powerful software is open-source, and it is free for anyone to download and use.

-Solar-PuTTy is a software which is available from SolarWind’s site.
-You don’t need to make any special arrangements and go through the tiring installation process to use this software for your SSH communication.
+Solar-PuTTy is available from SolarWind’s official site.
+You don’t need to make any special arrangements and go through the tiring installation process to use this software for your SSH communications.
 Simply download the software from the website and run it on your system.
-After simply running the file you are good to go and use your Solar-PuTTy with ease and comfort.
+After running the file, you are good to go.
 The staggering feature is that the file size is only 1MB.

 Creating new Sessions

-Once you have installed the software now it is time to open and overview the pages which are available for you to create your session on the system.
-Just go on the setting menu and complete the process.
-In creating a new session you can also do it by manually entering your log-in to start the new session.
+Once you have installed the software, it is time to open and look for the pages that create your session on the system.
+To create a new session you can manually enter your log-in details.

 The most mesmerizing feature of this software is that you don't have to configure all the devices here.
-You can simply import and use all the SSH configurations from the previous SSH software if you have been using any.
+You can simply import and use all the SSH configurations from the any previous SSH software if you have used any.

 - Save remote sessions